Nursing: Collaborative (York-Seneca-Georgian)

 Apply your classroom learning through hands-on experiential education in our Nursing Simulation Centre , Nursing Skills Lab and Computer Simulation Lab.

-Work with your classmates to create engaging presentations on various issues relating to your coursework, such as patient care and chronic illness in children.
+Work with your classmates to create engaging projects on various issues relating to your coursework, such as needs assessment of individual families and communities

 Possible Career Paths Include:

 - Home healthcare

 - Primary healthcare